-Contact
+OJP Team Contact

-Jeremy Boston, Program Manager
+Jeremy Boston, Director

 Orange Shirt Society

 Jeremy was Born In Williams Lake British Columbia.
-Jeremy is the Program Manager for Orange Jersey Project.
+Jeremy is the Director for Orange Jersey Project.
 He is Secwépemc from Stswecem’s Xgat’tem First Nation.
 Jeremy attended one of the last operational Residential Schools located in Saskatchewan, it was the last operating residential school in Canada, closing in 1996.
 Jeremy has Five Children and has a passion for sports.
 Two of Jeremy’s children play Minor Hockey in Kamloops British Columbia.
-Both of his children are Goalies in there perspective divisions U15 and U7.
+Both of his children are Goalies in there perspective divisions U15 and U9.
 Jeremy actively Coaches Hockey and Lacrosse in Kamloops British Columbia.
 Jeremy enjoys Coaching and Educating young athletes Indigenous and Non Indigenous athletes.
 Jeremy in his spare time Hosts Hockey and Lacrosse Camps in Rural Communities to engage youth in sports.

 Jeremy is the son of Phyllis Webstad, Founder Ambassador of the Orange Shirt Society & Orange Shirt Day.
 He is a representative of the Orange Shirt Society and is the first point of contact for the coaches and managers whose teams are participating in the Orange Jersey Project.